andrejtkacenko/ChronoFlow/README.md

 - **Customizable Preferences**: Tailor the scheduling engine to your lifestyle by setting your work hours, sleep duration, daily habits, and productivity peaks.
 - **Secure Authentication**: User accounts are managed through Firebase Authentication, ensuring your data is safe and private.
 - **Component-Based UI**: Built with the best practices of modern web development, featuring a responsive and accessible user interface.
+- **Telegram Bot Integration**: Manage your schedule on the go.
+Add tasks and events using natural language.

 ## Tech Stack